Manpages - IO_Compress_Zip.3perl

 Reading from a Filehandle and writing to an in-memory buffer

-To read from an existing Perl filehandle, $input
+To read from an existing Perl filehandle, $input, and write the

 use strict ; use warnings ; use IO::Compress::Zip qw(zip $ZipError) ; use IO::File ; my $input = IO::File->new( “<file1.txt” ) or die “Cannot open file1.txt: $!\n” ; my $buffer ; zip $input => \$buffer or die “zip failed: $ZipError\n”;